-The Swaziland Standards Authority (SWASA) being the National Standards Body for Swaziland prides itself in the mandate that has been placed on it as an organization, which is to serve industry, commerce and the public sector by developing, maintaining and promoting the implementation of standards and performing conformity assessments.
+The Eswatini Standards Authority (SWASA) being the National Standards Body for Eswatini prides itself in the mandate that has been placed on it as an organization, which is to serve industry, commerce and the public sector by developing, maintaining and promoting the implementation of standards and performing conformity assessments.
 This mandate is defined in the Standards and

 Furthermore to meeting our objectives we realise that we need to increase our revenue streams, so that our technical services can be funded appropriately.
 The strategy therefore aims to increase brand awareness for better uptake of our services.
 This will also ensure financial sustainability of our organization therefore securing the future of SWASA.